- Undergraduate degree with a major in Computer Science or related field. Applicants

 CSUSM, including an official score report of the General GRE or equivalent.
 Applicants

-who have obtained a Master's Degree are not required to take the GRE.
+who have obtained a Master's Degree are not required to take the GRE. *Please note: Fall 2018, GRE scores may be waived by experience as demonstarted on

 - A minimum 3.0 GPA in all upper-division computer science courses and a minimum 2.5